UBC-MDS/DSCI_522_PM2.5_Analysis/README.md

-# DSCI_522_Wilson_Ting
+# DSCI 522 Analysis of PM 2.5 in Beijing and Shanghai
-Data analysis project for DSCI 522 - Analyzing PM 2.5 of Beijing and Shanghai
+Data analysis project for DSCI 522 - Analyzing PM 2.5 in Beijing and Shanghai

 ## Team members